candlepin/candlepin.github.io/docs/candlepin/dtos.md

 1. Design & create DTO
 1. Design & create necessary object translators
 1. Register the object translators with the StandardTranslator

+### DTO Acceptance Criteria

+1. A given interface must not contain any references to the `org.candlepin.model` Java package.
+2. A given DTO must *not* return a type from the `org.candlepin.model` Java package.